dmckinnon/dmckinnon.github.io/_drafts/2025-04-01-ML-Business-card.md

 These might be: face, ball, apple, dog.
 They could be spoken words: hello, goodbye, hey google.
 A high score for a particular category denotes confidence that "this is it".

 Typically, however, neural networks are computationally intensive - that is, they require a lot of time and mathematics to arrive at an answer.
-This is because they rely on an operation called a convolution that multiplies many numbers, then adds them.
 Big powerful processors do this with ease.
 Tiny microprocessors that fit onto business cards ... less so.
 The neural network needs to be minimal.

-### Speech recognition
-A speech recognition neural network sounds like a good idea.
-Microphones can be really small, on the order of millimetres.
-I can use LEDs to display the result in some way - maybe just recognise numbers spoken, and display the number.
+A speech recognition neural network sounds like a good idea - this would recognise a set of spoken words, and somehow display which word was spoken to the user.
 The input here would be a brief snippet of audio.
 The advantage is that this takes up a lot less memory than, say, an image from a camera.
 Correspondingly, such neural networks tend to be smaller - especially when they do not detect many words.
+Microphones can be really small, on the order of millimetres.
+I can use LEDs to display the result in some way - maybe just recognise numbers spoken, like "one", "two", etc, and display the number.

 ### Making my own neural network
 Some research uncovered [this tutorial](https://www.allaboutcircuits.com/projects/tinyml-projects-creating-a-voice-controlled-robot-subsystems/).